 Types of scene view interaction can also be completely disabled if needed.
 You may want the user to interact with the scene view by changing the camera heading and pitch, but not the camera distance, for example.

-The following code disables the ability for the user to modify the camera distance when interacting with the scene view.
+You could disable the ability for the user to modify the camera distance when interacting with the scene view.

 // apply the (default) globe camera controller sceneView.setCameraController(new GlobeCameraController());